Orcaset/orcaset-examples/README.md

 ## Index

-- [Traeger](traeger-basic-three-statement/) - Basic three statement model
+- [Simple model](simple-model/) - Basic example of creating a model and fetching over the web